NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 > in a tip above).

 The first point is straightforward; rather than using `SAMPLES = ["..."]` in the Snakefile we define it as a parameter in `config.yml`.
-Do a dry-run afterwards to make sure that everything works as expected.
 You can either add it as a list similar to the way it was expressed before by adding `SAMPLES: ["..."]` to `config.yml`, or you can use this yaml notation: